sonatype/sonatype-react-shared-components/README.md

 docker run --rm -it -w /home/jenkins/gallery -v $pwd\:/home/jenkins rsc-visualtesting yarn test
 ```

+Also keep in mind that the [auto-crlf](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings)
+setting in git for your cloned repository should be **false**, you will have issues with some visual test failures otherwise.

 ---

 Note that the `yarn test` command will (re-)install the gallery dependencies, ensuring that puppeteer downloads the